influxdata/giraffe/giraffe/README.md

   - **tickSuffix**: _string.
 Optional._ The text that appears after each tick label.
 Use an empty string if no text is preferred.

+  - **gaugeUnit**: _select.
+Optional._ It allows the user to pick a unit of byte, usd, or time.
+Automatically set to none.
+This will change the tick prefix to change to the preset units.
+If Gauge units is selected lineCount is overwritten and will not respond to inputs.

   - **decimalPlaces**: _Object.
 Optional._

     - **isEnforced**: _boolean.
 Optional.
 Defaults to false when not included._ Indicates whether the number of decimal places ("**digits**") will be enforced.
 When **isEnforced** is falsy or omitted, **digits** will be locked to 2 for stat values with a decimal and 0 for stat values that are integers, and the **digits** option will be ignored.